 Up until 1978, with the exception of two and half years of military service, my professional base was in academia, although not exactly on a conventional academic career track.
 In my earlier career, advancing business education in low income countries seemed a promising path to the elimination of poverty.
 Fran and I set up the College of Business at Haile Selassie University in Ethiopia and while on the faculty of the Harvard Business School I served as Harvard adviser and academic director of the Central American Management Institute in Nicaragua.

 At Harvard, I had stints on the staff of the Harvard Institute for International Development and on the faculty of the Harvard School of Public Health.
-On December 31, 1997, Fran and I left our faculty positions at Harvard University to take up assignments with the Ford Foundation in Manila.
+On December 31, 1987, Fran and I left our faculty positions at Harvard University to take up assignments with the Ford Foundation in Manila.
+We were the first couple ever hired jointly by the Foundation, which challenged the personnel office to sort out the implications for handling our benefits .

-Leaving academia proved to be the most intellectually freeing experience of my life and an essential step on the path to seeing through the myths of Empire culture.
-Liberated from the narrow academic silos and often-trivial theoretical and methodological debates of academia I was able to look at the world afresh and to learn to know and understand reality on its own terms.
-Once we engaged the world beyond the Walls of academia, we were never again tempted to chose an academic institution as our primary base.
+Leaving academia proved to be the most intellectually freeing experience of my life and an essential step on the path to seeing through the myths of Western imperial culture.
+Liberated from the narrow academic silos and its often-trivial theoretical and methodological debates I was able to look at the world afresh and to learn to know and understand reality on its own terms.
+Once Fran and I engaged the world beyond the Walls of academia, we were never again tempted to chose an academic institution as our primary base.

 Looking back, I realize that the work I have since done would have been impossible if I had remained within those walls.
 I had not yet, however, parted ways with the establishment.